Band-in-a-Box® 2020 for Mac® User's Guide

 Click or drag in the Chords Ruler to set the insertion point.
 If the song is playing, a Chords Ruler click will stop playback.

 Double-click in the Chords Ruler to start playback at the indicated bar.
-You can also set the insertion point and then tap Control+F to start playback at the desired location.

 A Splitter Bar sits between the Note and Graphic Event panels.
 Drag the splitter bar down to maximize the Note Panel and drag it up to maximize the Graphic Event Panel.